|

 Day 5 and 6: 50 km round trip through the Transylvania forests

-On our last ride for the week, we ride in a large loop around Sinca Noua through wild forests, beautiful meadows, enjoy canters and great scenery, and arrive back at our guesthouse after 6 hours.
+On our last ride for the week, we ride for about 3 hours in a large loop around Sinca Noua through wild forests, beautiful meadows, enjoy canters and great scenery.
+We are back for a late lunch and continue the afternoon to the nearby Bran castle, commonly known as Dracula's castle.
+However you will learn that the history is much more exciting than the legend...

 Day 8: Time to say good-bye